-NOTICE IS HEREBY GIVEN that an annual general meeting (the "Meeting") of the shareholders (the "Shareholders") of Carmanah Technologies Corporation ("Carmanah" or the "Company") will be held at Delta Victoria Ocean Pointe - Songhees Suite/Room, 100 Harbour Road, Victoria, British Columbia at 8:30 a.m.
-(Pacific time), on May 7, 2015, for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual general and special meeting (the "Meeting") of the shareholders (the "Shareholders") of Carmanah Technologies Corporation ("Carmanah" or the "Company") will be held at Delta Victoria Ocean Pointe - Pacific Suite, 100 Harbour Road, Victoria, British Columbia at 8:30 a.m.
+(Pacific time), on May 4, 2017, for the following purposes:

-- 1. to receive and consider the consolidated financial statements of the Company for the financial year ended December 31, 2014, together with the report of the independent auditor thereon; - 2. to re-appoint Deloitte LLP, Chartered Accountants, as auditor for the Company for the ensuing financial year and to authorize the directors to fix the remuneration to be paid to the auditor; - 3. to elect directors to hold office until the next annual general meeting of the Company; and - 4. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive and consider the consolidated financial statements of the Company for the financial year ended December 31, 2016, together with the report of the independent auditor thereon; - 2. to appoint KPMG LLP, Chartered Accountants, as auditor for the Company for the ensuing financial year and to authorize the directors to fix the remuneration to be paid to the auditor; - 3. to elect directors to hold office until the next annual general meeting of the Company; - 4. to consider and, if deemed fit, approve an ordinary resolution approving unallocated share awards under the Company's 2011 Incentive Awards Plan; and - 5. to transact such other business as may properly come before the Meeting or any adjournment thereof.

 Shareholders are invited to attend the Meeting.
-Only Shareholders of record on April 2, 2015 (the "Record Date") will be entitled to receive notice of and to vote at the Meeting or any adjournment thereof, except to the extent that a Shareholder has transferred any common shares in the capital of Carmanah ("Carmanah Shares") after that date and the new holder of such Carmanah Shares establishes proper ownership and requests not later than 10 days before the date of the Meeting that such Shareholder's name be included in the list of Shareholders eligible to vote at the Meeting or any adjournment thereof.
+Only Shareholders of record on March 15, 2017 (the "Record Date") will be entitled to receive notice of and to vote at the Meeting or any adjournment thereof, except to the extent that a Shareholder has transferred any common shares in the capital of Carmanah ("Carmanah Shares") after that date and the new holder of such Carmanah Shares establishes proper ownership and requests not later than 10 days before the date of the Meeting that such Shareholder's name be included in the list of Shareholders eligible to vote at the Meeting or any adjournment thereof.

 Whether or not you expect to attend the Meeting or any adjournment thereof, PLEASE SIGN, DATE AND RETURN THE ENCLOSED PROXY PROMPTLY IN THE ENCLOSED ENVELOPE.
 Your promptness in returning the proxy will assist in the expeditious and orderly processing of proxies and will ensure that your Carmanah Shares are represented.
 Please note that, if you are a registered shareholder, you may vote in person at the Meeting or any adjournment thereof even if you have previously returned the proxy.
+A proxy will not be valid unless it is completed, dated, signed and delivered to Computershare Investor Services Inc. at 510 Burrard Street, 2nd Floor, Vancouver, BC V6C 3A8 not less than 48 hours (excluding Saturdays, Sundays and holidays) before the time for holding the Meeting, or is delivered to the chair of the Meeting prior to the commencement of the Meeting.

-DATED at Victoria, British Columbia as of the 2nd day of April, 2015
+DATED at Victoria, British Columbia as of the 24th day of March, 2017